By Sophia Hussain

 It’s up to you to decide whether or not to use permanent dyes, but keep this in mind: pregnant women are strongly advised not to colour their hair, and the Environmental Working Group found that 69% of hair-dye products they tested for their Skin Deep database may pose cancer risks.
 A 1994 National Cancer Institute report states dark dyes used over long periods of time seem to increase the risk of cancers such as non-Hodgkin’s lymphoma and multiple myeloma.
 Despite all the potential dangers, in America, the FDA doesn’t regulate hair dye ingredients (synthetic or natural) at all.
 You should be aware that all permanent colours will have some chemicals; choosing the one that is the least chemical and most natural really is a case of using the best information you have to do so.

-But never fear–we’ve done the research for you, and selected 7 of the best natural hair dyes around.
+But never fear–we’ve done the research for you, and selected some of the best natural hair dyes around.

 A favourite with top models and celebrities, this Australian brand was one of the first to produce professional grade ammonia, resorcinol and PPD free permanent hair colour making it gentle on hair, scalp and hands.
 In fact, they call their formula CCT™–Clean Colour Technology.
 They claim this delivers clean, lustrous blondes, bright fashion shades and lasting, vibrant colours while completely covering grey.